 Super cute Totoro cream puffs filled with a creamy Earl Grey tea cream and topped with a crispy cookie crust.
-Here is a perfect choux recipe for making character cream puffs.
-It’s a delicious treat for birthday parties, baby showers, or gift giving.
+A delicious treat for birthday parties, baby showers, or gift giving.

 A Choux Pastry Recipe for Character Cream Puffs